Find Affordable College Courses

 $3,780 Average Tuition & Fees

-A rank of #2 on this year’s list means Southeast Community College Area is a great value for precision metal working students.
-Southeast Community College is a moderately-sized public school located in the city of Lincoln.
+Out of the 262 schools in the United States that were part of this year’s ranking, Southeast Community College Area landed the # 2 spot on the list.
+Southeast Community College is a moderately-sized public school located in the large city of Lincoln.

-The average tuition and fees for an out-of-state undergraduate student at Southeast Community College are $3,780 a year.
+Southeast Community College undergraduate students pay an average of $3,780 in tuition and fees each year.
 While working on their degree, precision metal working majors at Southeast Community College accumulate an average of around $10,791 in student debt.

 $4,098 Average Tuition & Fees

-The average tuition and fees for an out-of-state undergraduate student at Central Louisiana Technical Community College are $4,098 a year.
+Out-of-state tuition fees for undergraduate students at Central Louisiana Technical Community College are $4,098 per year.

 Full Precision Metal Working at St Cloud Technical and Community College Report